craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/About People/Nations/The Kingdom of Prosper/Factions/Noble House a'LeQuinn.md

 For [[Wilson LeQuinn]]'s service to the King during the wars against the [[Bandit Lords]], the House a'LeQuinn was bestowed ward of the land during [[Unification]] and has managed the area well.
 Because of their position in relation to both [[Castle Prosper]] and [[Coalition City]], they manage one of the wealthiest areas of Alaturmen.

 ### Symbolism
-The house a'LeQuinn symbol is a Bull's head over a large forest.
+The house a'LeQuinn symbol is a bull's head over a forest.